LF-Decentralized-Trust-labs/Naryo/docs/getting_started.md

     mvn clean package
     ```

-## Running Librevents
+## Running Naryo

 ### Running with Docker Compose (Recommended)

-Librevents provides a **docker-compose** setup that includes all required dependencies.
+Naryo provides a **docker-compose** setup that includes all required dependencies.
 There are two ways to run it:

 #### Option 1: Using the setup script